nickdanis/nickdanis.github.io/_posts/2021-06-03-how-to-make-a-vowel-chart-using-matplotlib.md

 This post explains several methods for plotting a phonetic vowel space from F1 and F2 values.
 The data here is generated randomly, but any Excel or CSV file of your own can be imported in its place.

+This post is also available as a jupyter notebook [here](https://github.com/nickdanis/matplotlib-vowel-plot).

 ## Getting some data

 For our vowel plot, we'll start with some example formant values from the *Language Files* textbook.
 If you already have data ready to work with, skip to the [Making the plot](#making-the-plot) section below.
 They give the following F1 and F2 values for a typical American English speaker.
 These are defined in a dictionary, which is used to create the initial pandas dataframe `lf_df`.
 Import the necessary packages, and define the initial dataframe.